Deanfost/blog-article/README.md

-# page-collection
+# blog-article
-A collection of static webpages for practice.
+A responsive static webpage built in pure HTML and CSS.